What if there was no moon?

 And the Best Supporting Role goes to…

 The moon!
 Its role is critical to our story.
-The moon STABILIZES the earth us in ways that both promote and support life.
+The moon STABILIZES the earth in ways that both promote and support life.
 This is due, in part, to its orbit on the ecliptical plane (the same plane the earth orbits the sun) rather than the equatorial plane (which is more common).
 Another unique feature of the moon that gives it stabilizing power is its large size.
 Our moon, Luna, is not the biggest moon in the solar system but in ratio to the earth, it’s massive, roughly one-fourth the size of the earth.
 Other moons dwarf in size (some 1000x smaller) compared to the planets they orbit.
 Earth is the only planet which has a single moon, and one big enough to exert a gravitational pull that keeps us steady on our axial tilt.

 The Earth’s 23.5º tilt is significant because, at that tilt, we get the seasons, which support farming and henceforth life.
 And the tilt, itself, is also a result of that same collision which delivered us the moon.
 The early formation of the solar system is thought to have been a violent time, a game of billiards, with asteroids and planets colliding.
 Computer simulations suggest the Giant Impact knocked the earth into a tight spin, one that resulted in a short 6-hour day, and a sharp axial tilt of maybe 70 degrees.
 Both corrected over time and, likely, with the help of the moon and its gravitational pull.
 In the end, the Big Impact was a fortuitous strike.
 Remember that the next time you’re derailed and sideswiped by the Theia in “your” universe.
 Things could turn out better than they were.
+You just never know!

 More reasons to LOVE the moon!

 If there were no moon, astrophysicists say we’d wobble on our axis from 0 to 90, we’d experience erratic climates from overly tropic to excessively arctic, and we might be drawn towards other planets, possibly freezing or frying if pulled away from our special goldilocks position relative to our sun star.
 And one only needs to see an image of the moon’s cratered surface to presume it’s protected us from incoming asteroids, meteorites, and comets.
 The moon generously let that one Chicxulub asteroid slip by to kill off the dinosaurs, thusly, making our survival more possible, as many geologists and paleontologists pose.
-Luna is a solid cousin who’s got our back!
+Luna is a solid cousin who’s got our back, is all I’m saying.

 But wait!
 There’s more!
 The gravitational pull of the moon generates a tidal force that causes the earth and its oceans to bulge out and give us high tide.
 Tides carry nutrients that sustain life.
 They also affect climate and, therefore, our ecosystems and habits.
 And closely associated with the tides are the moon phases.
 High tide occurs during the New Moon and the Full Moon phases of the lunar calendar.
 Throughout history, the moon phases have guided farmers, gardeners, and festivals.
 For example, at the French wine harvest, growers believe that at full moon lunar influence is high and maximum energy flows to the grape, so they pick around a full moon.